+Sir Joseph Hood Memorial Playing Field conforms to the geology of most of Greater London that is of various differing layers of sedimentary rocks.
+Most significant is the distinctive grey-blue London clay.
 Sir Joseph Hood Memorial Playing Field is located on London Clay with unclassified terrace material near the Beverley Brook.
 Topsoil above the clay is up to 5cm deep with an acidity level of pH 5.